 - Take extra precautions when merging.
 Your visibility will be more limited, so make use of all your mirrors and be sure to check over your shoulder.
 If someone is in the car with you, they can help look for cars.
 Clearly signal before you move over.

-- Check and check AGAIN for motorcyclists.
+- Check and check AGAIN for cyclists and motorcyclists.
 They are easily hidden by rain spray.
 Make sure you indicate clearly and wait a couple of seconds before you change lanes.

 Staying Safe While Driving in the Rain at Night

 Here are some extra tips to help you stay safe if you are driving in heavy rain during the night:

 - Give large trucks or buses extra space.
 If you follow them too closely, you will get caught in the wake of their tyres.
 All the water splashing up off the road will greatly decrease your visibility.